FunkyFedora/Group-Project-1-Classic-Game-Challenge/README.md

 Created by Jenna Ward, Austin Michaud, and Matthew Falconett

+File Descriptions:

+The documents folder contains the concept art file, the wireframes with menus file, and game analysis document.

 Our Game:

 Our game is called Zombie Horde.
 We based our game off of Pac-Man.
 The player is in the middle of a zombie apopcoylse in New York, they must collect all of the cans of food and escape the zombies.
 The goal of the game is to get the most point without dying.